probcomp/bdbcontrib/README.md

 ### Shell utilities
-To make ensure that the contrib is automatically loaded by the shell, you will need to `.hook` `contrib.py`.
-To do so add the following to your `~/.bayesliterc` file
+To ensure that the contrib is automatically loaded by the shell, add the following to your `~/.bayesliterc` file

     .hook /absolute/path/to/contrib.py

-Otherwise you can load them on startup
+Otherwise you can load it on startup

     $ bayeslite -f path/to/contrib.py

-or hook them from within the shell
+or hook it from within the shell

     bayeslite> .hook path/to/contrib.py